jteijema/asreview-google-colab/README.md

 5. Run the colab session.

-Finally run all cells in the colab session.
+Finally, run all cells in the colab session.
 This will start ASReview.
 The key-combination for running all cells is `Ctrl+F9`.

 > You might need to allow access to your google drive if you want to save